-Where available, participants may request a single room at an additional cost of $67 per night payable by either themselves or their agency.
-The availability of single rooms is not assured.
+Where available, participant may request a singe room at an additional cost of $67 per night, payable either by themselves or their agency.
+The availability of a single rooms is not guaranteed.
 AIDR will invoice the cost of single rooms post-event.

 What is not provided?

 - any beverages consumed in the venue bar or from the in-room minibar